 During 2005 and 2006, the university entered into interest rate swap agreements to convert its variable rate bonds to a substantially fixed rate through maturity.
 Under the terms of the swap agreements, the university pays the swap counterparties fixed amounts of interest over the term of the contracts and receives variable interest payments based on 67% of the one-month LIBOR.
-Additional key terms of the agreements are as follows:
+In September 2023, the university terminated the two remaining interest rate swaps with The Bank of New York Mellon and Societe Generale as part of the transaction to refinance the Series 2001 and Series 2021A variable-rate bonds into the Series 2023 fixed-rate, tax-exempt bonds, thereby eliminating variable rate debt and swap instruments from the bond portfolio.